 |1976||Japan-issued Wildlife (monthly) first published (until 1984).|

-|1999||The Education and Research Library Project to donate texts to universities in China, etc. was started.|
+|1999||Commenced the Education and Research Library Project to donate texts to universities in China.|

-|2007||Developed a series of sensory experimental equipment and started scientific/touring exhibitions nationwide (until 2013).|
+|2007||Developed a series of sensory experimental equipment and started scientific touring exhibitions nationwide (until 2013).|

-|2012||Received authorization as a Public Interest Corporation from the Cabinet Office and became the Public Interest Incorporated Foundation, the Japan Science Society.|
+|2012||Received authorization as a Public Interest Corporation from the Cabinet Office and became a Public Interest Incorporated Foundation, the Japan Science Society.|